Happily Never After

 Ryan shakes his head.
 “I hope not.
 I totally bombed that test.
 If my parents find another failed assignment, they’re going to kill me.”

-Mr. Bright starts to take attendance before grabbing more papers from his brown briefcase.
+Mr. Bright takes attendance before grabbing more papers from his brown briefcase.

 I shoot Tony a look.
 He glances my way and rolls his eyes.
 Just kidding is what he would say.
 But he definitely isn’t.
-The Windsor Wizards haven’t made it to playoffs in a long while.
+The Felicity High Indians haven’t made it to the play-offs in a long while.
 As the quarterback, it’s Ryan’s job to lead us to victory.
 If he’s out, there’s no telling what will follow.
 I would guess all-out war.

 I see Ryan glance at me from my peripheral vision.
 Idiots, I think.